Amazing mechanical keyboard switches from 2016

 Omron is the OEM, which is an interesting choice.
 They’re better known for microswitches in mice, but also produce full travel keyboard switches.

 Flaretech’s optical keyboard switch will be the first widely available variant of the technology.
 Marketing campaigns from Wooting, which produced an analog keyboard, are positioning the switch as a gaming revolution.
 Most analog switch technologies can detect small increments of movement rather than a single on/off state, which means that analog keyboards can be used like game controller sticks.

 It’s rumored that Wooting is struggling with some QC issues, which may be delaying the release of the Wooting One.
 In addition, early reviews state that holding keyboard switches down halfway is tiring.

 A wave of interest in analog keyboards may have convinced Tesoro to develop IR switches.
 They likely chose IR light to reduce room lighting and LED backlight induced errors, but we can’t say for sure.
 Our site reviewed Tesoro’s IR switches in the Excalibur SE Spectrum keyboard, and we’re quite impressed with their smoothness.

-Tesoro is, however, going to send a Spectrum SE keyboard to a voter in the final round of The Deskthority Awards.
-If that voter chooses to take a switch apart we’ll have an early look at their IR design.
+Tesoro sent a Spectrum SE keyboard to a voter in the final round of The Deskthority Awards.
+If that voter chooses to take a switch apart we’ll have a second look at their design.